Collision Coverage and How It Works

 Since it can sometimes take two weeks or more for a simple traffic collision report to be issued – and sometimes months for a major, complicated report to be completed – going through the “other guy’s” insurance to get your vehicle repaired or replaced may take an inconveniently long amount of time.

-If you have collision coverage, this is exactly what you’ve been paying premiums for: to get your vehicle repaired or replaced promptly when it’s damaged.Handling Deductible with Collision Coverage
+If you have collision coverage, this is exactly what you’ve been paying premiums for: to get your vehicle repaired or replaced promptly when it’s damaged.How to Handle a Deductible with Collision Coverage

 Another concern that auto accident victims frequently have about using collision coverage is how to handle their deductible.
 That $500 or $1000 or larger deductible may be a significant chunk of money for you, and it may be a significant portion of the overall claim, especially if the damage to your vehicle is relatively minor.
 Well, the good news is that most insurers, especially the larger, well-established auto insurance companies, will typically “waive” the deductible – not charge it against the claim payment – once they have verification that the driver who caused the accident has insurance of their own.